Aleshere/music_player_vanillajs/README.md

 > separation of concerns (SoC) in the architecture
 > commenting throughout
 > naming conventions for booleans (i.e. isPlaying)
 > indexing to keep track in array looping
+> folder deploy via Netlify

 &nbsp;
 &nbsp;